Marineflieger: Naval Air Wing 3 (MFG 3) "Graf Zeppelin"

-Naval Air Wing 5 (MFG 5)T
+Naval Air Wing 5 (MFG 5)

 Marinefliegergeschwader 5 commands the navies rotorcraft fleet of Westland Sea Lynx MK 88 A and Sea King Mk 41 helicopters, tasked with ship-based anti-submarine warfare, anti-surface warfare, transport and special forces support duties and is responsible for search and rescue (SAR) duty in the North and Baltic seas.
 The Sea King fleet is currently transitioning to the NH90 Sea Lion.
 Sea Lion operations began during June 2020 and the wing will eventually have 20 in service.
 The NH90 in its Sea Tiger version will also replace the Sea Lynx from 2025 on as the navies frigate-based helicopter.

 The unit redeployed in 2012-2013 to Nordholz from Kiel-Holtenau where it had been stationed since its creation in 1958.